edwfermon707/kea/doc/sphinx/arm/dhcp4-srv.rst

 assigned as well.
 This may be invalid in some network configurations.
 To avoid this, use the ``min-max`` notation.

-In some cases in a subnet with a prefix length less than 24 one may want to exclude all addresses in .0 and .255 even only the first and the last addresses are special, for instance in 10.0.0.0/8 exclude 10.x.y.0 and 10.x.y.255 for all x and y even only 10.0.0.0 and 10.255.255.255 must be excluded according to standards.
-The `exclude-first-last-24`` global configuration flag was introduced in Kea version 2.3.6 to do this without to have to configure a lot of pools or reservations to fake hosts.
-Of course its default value is false and it applies only to subnets up to 24 bit length.
+In a subnet whose prefix length is less 24, users may wish to exclude all addresses ending in .0 and .255 from being dynamically allocated.
+For instance in the subnet 10.0.0.0/8, exclude 10.x.y.0 and 10.x.y.255 for all values of x and y even though only 10.0.0.0 and 10.255.255.255 must be excluded according to standards.
+The `exclude-first-last-24`` global configuration flag was introduced in Kea version 2.3.6 to do this automatically rather than having to explicitly configure many pools or reservations for fake hosts.
+When true it applies only to subnets prefix lengths less than 24 bits.
+It defaults to false.

 Note that here exclude means to skip them in the free address pickup routine of the allocation engine: if a client explicitly requests or